Balaji-Amjuri/CSD_PROJECT/README.md

 create a folder called (Templates); Here we need to dump all the HTML files related to Application.<br>
 After that, for desiging; created a folder called static there we can find all the css stuff and all.<br>

+**To Run this File**
+1. we need to activate virtualEnvironment
+2. next run the app.py file

 **ScreenShots**<br>
 ![image](https://github.com/Balaji-Amjuri/CSD_PROJECT/assets/123747262/436bbf0e-56b2-498c-ba69-ea946646971c)
 ![image](https://github.com/Balaji-Amjuri/CSD_PROJECT/assets/123747262/eb9c1fcf-ab39-4b54-b3bb-fdfc16abffb3)